ajmaurais/DTarray_pro/README.md

 ```

 ## Usage
-From folder containing DTAFilter files with the format `<sample_name>.dtafilter`.
+From folder containing DTASelect-filter files with the format `<sample_name>.dtafilter`.
 [DTsetup](https://github.com/ajmaurais/DTsetup) can be used to automatically setup the folder from multiple samples.
 ```bash
 DTarray
 ```